 The zero-emission target as mentioned in e.g. the white paper Meld.
 St. 20 (2019-2020) applies for operational discharges of oil, chemical additives and naturally occurring substances in produced water, including radioactive substances from all operations offshore.
 As a rule, environmentally harmful substances shall not be discharged to sea.
-It is also a goal to minimise the risk of environmental harm caused by drilling and well operations, production and discharges from pipelines.

-Each field's range of measures shall be subject to a comprehensive assessment of multiple factors, including environmental impact, safety-related factors, reservoir-related factors and cost-related factors.
+It is also a goal to minimise the risk of environmental harm caused by discharge of other chemical substances.
+The zero-emission target applies to all operations offshore, both drilling and well operations, production and discharge from pipelines.
+To reach the zero-emission target, each field's range of measures shall be subject to a comprehensive assessment of multiple factors, including environmental impact, safety-related factors, reservoir-related factors and cost-related factors.
 For such an assessment of measures, please refer to e.g. the impact assessment which, pursuant to the Petroleum Act, must be carried out as part of the plan for development and operation (PDO).

 In order to deal with all types of challenges regardless of natural and operational factors, the authorities have developed extensive HSE regulations along with the social partners and the industry which stipulate requirements for safety and management.
 In order to ensure prudent petroleum activities, it is important that relevant operational uncertainty and risk factors are well-understood and safeguarded prior to exploration drilling and development.
 Through its work on risk management, the operator shall clarify the assessments forming the basis for risk-reducing measures, including preventive measures and acute pollution preparedness, cf. Regulation No. 611 of 29 April 2010 relating to management and the duty to provide information in the petroleum activities and at certain onshore facilities.